 Manual Therapy Techniques at Elite Bodyworks

 Following an assessment of your movement, your therapist may feel that one or more types of manual therapy are indicated.
 Manual techniques can be an effective component of a Physical Therapy treatment session.
 Manual therapy can help your joints and tissues move more freely, allowing your body to function more effectively.
 They may be used in combination with dry needling for a powerful effect.
+Manual therapy techniques to the neck are especially effective for reducing headaches.
+They are also effective with post-concussion headaches.

 Common Manual Therapy Techniques